Avoid these most common communication obstacles.

 If you want to improve your communication skills, you need to first recognize your limits, then really think about all the things holding you back while interacting with other people.

 Do you often tell others how you think they are or how they should be?

 - Don’t finish sentences for others.

-Often, while talking with others, you interrupt and practically finish the whole sentence instead of letting your interlocutor do it.
+While talking with others, you often interrupt and practically finish the whole sentence instead of letting your interlocutor do it.

 - Don’t be the uncle of good advice.

-As often as possible, avoid playing the role of a wise sage or Oracle, and try to lead the conversation in a way that enables your interlocutors to solve the problem by themselves.
+Avoid playing the role of a wise sage or Oracle as often as possible.
+Try to lead the conversation in a way that enables your interlocutors to solve the problem by themselves.

 - Don’t be a moralizer.

 An example of a moralizer is, “Good and honest men do not act that way!”
 It is the most irritating and the least effective method of communication.